Family Counseling: Who It Can Help and HowBy Beacon Care Services • 26 Oct 2018

 - When a family member is overusing a substance

-- When words or actions are physically or emotionally hurtful or abusive
+- When words or actions are physically or emotionally hurtful

 - When a physical struggle is used to settle disagreements